Introduction: The Evolving Chain-of-thought

 Plan-and-Solve Prompting (ACL 2023)

-This work is similar to least-to-most prompting but focusing on zeroshot CoT.
-The difference is in the execution part.
-From the authors: “In our experiments, we simply replace “Let’s think step by step” of Zeroshot-CoT with “Let’s first understand the problem and devise a plan to solve the problem.
+This work is prompt engineering at its finest; tweaking instructions until they work better.
+Plan-and-Solve prompting boosts zero-shot reasoning accuracy by 20%+ with one simple change: Replace “Let’s think step by step” with a two-phase prompt that plans first, solves second: “Let’s first understand the problem and devise a plan to solve the problem.
 Then, let’s carry out the plan and solve the problem step by step”.
-Essentially, encouraging the LLM to devise a plan to solve the problem by generating a step-by-step plan and carrying out the plan to find the answer, all in one go, unlike least-to-prompt.
-They also show that many calculation errors the LLM makes can be addressed by more detailed instructions.
+Unlike Least-to-Most prompting, this happens in a single LLM call.
+They also showed that many calculation errors the LLM makes can be addressed by more detailed instructions.

 plan-and-solve-coin-flip